 In 2014, just after the birth of her daughter Colette, Anne-Sophie Baillet imagined with a craftsman’s help the very first name bracelet.
-Very quickly joined by Matthias Lavaux, her 20-year-old friend with whom she shares the love for design, rare objects, and craftsmanship.
+Very quickly joined by Matthias Lavaux, her 20-year-old friend with whom she shares a love for design, rare objects, and craftsmanship.
 The brand naturally came to life with the name Atelier Paulin: “Atelier” to highlight the French craftsmanship at the heart of their brand and “Paulin” to honor Anne-Sophie’s father, also an entrepreneur.
 Atelier Paulin jewelry is made using an ancestral technique that was on the verge of being lost forever: the art of hand-crafting a piece of jewelry with precious metal wire.

 10. Nouvel Amour

-Nouvel Amour is a French jewelry brand that is both affordable and luxurious, sensitive and sincere, focused on great quality and outstanding service.
+Nouvel Amour is a French jewelry brand that is both affordable and luxurious, sensitive and sincere, and focused on great quality, and outstanding service.
 All jewels are manufactured on-demand in their Parisian atelier using their own machines, cutters, and primers.
 Also, if you’re looking for customizable jewels, then this brand is the definition and answer to your quest.
-From necklaces, bracelets to rings to gold medallions, Nouvel Amour makes engraving on-demand in their workshop in Paris.
+From necklaces, and bracelets to rings to gold medallions, Nouvel Amour makes engraving on-demand in their workshop in Paris.
 The customization of necklaces starts from €75 and earrings, rings and cuffs range around €65.

 If you love French-girl style, I’m sure you already know Sézane the French fashion brand created by Morgane Sézalory in 2013.
 It’s been several years now that Sezane offers a selection of beautiful jewelry pieces.
 My favorite ones are the Sara chain 9-carats gold and the Sara pendant 9-carats gold; a very fine gold chain and a precious gold medal suitable for everyday wear.
 Sezane’s jewelry pieces are perfect for treating those who you love or just yourself!